 Any mail that arrives for your child after they have left camp will be forwarded to you or returned to sender.
 BYM Camps claims no financial responsibility for personal items lost, stolen, or damaged during your child's stay at camp.
 For this reason, we discourage camper families from sending any items to camp they wouldn't be willing to risk losing.
-Any lost and found items not claimed within 72 hours of departure will be donated or disposed of.
+Any lost and found items not claimed within one week of the last day of camp will be donated or disposed of.
 If you claim an item before that time, we may have to bill you for the shipping cost required to return it to you.